How to care for your Guide or Assistance Dog

 Our staff will advise you of your dog’s individual requirements and we’ll tell you your dog’s ideal weight.
 Make sure your dog has its own food bowl and keep it separate from your family’s utensils and crockery.

-As far as possible, your dog should be fed at the same time every day and in the same place, without interruption.
+As much as possible, your dog should be fed at the same time every day and in the same place, without interruption.

 Your dog will be used to sitting and staying for his food.
 Give the commands “Sit” and then “Leave it” and place the food on the floor.
 When the dog is sitting waiting for the food, give three short blasts on your whistle and allow him to “Eat up”.